 - What can we learn from civic practices and initiatives for European solidarity?
 Are there particularly successful role models, policies and legal instruments that have been shown to foster European solidarity?

-Overall, TransSOL strives to transcend available knowledge on solidarity.
+Overall, TransSOL strived to transcend available knowledge on solidarity.
 Previous research has privileged the question of whether citizens support public policies that redistribute wealth within and across countries, thus focussing on the ‘vertical’ relationship between citizens and state-led measures of institutionalised solidarity.
-Our aim instead is to study the relations of solidarity amongst citizens, civil society organisations and the public sphere across countries.
-Hence, our focus is primarily on the transnational dimension of European solidarity.
+Our aim instead was to study the relations of solidarity amongst citizens, civil society organisations and the public sphere across countries.
+Hence, the focus of TransSOL was primarily on the transnational dimension of European solidarity.